w3f/polkadot-wiki/docs/learn-kusama-vs-polkadot.md

 ### Lean setups

 Teams wishing to run a parachain need to bond tokens as security.
 The bonding requirement on Kusama is likely to be lower than on Polkadot.

 ### Use cases

 Polkadot is and always will be the primary network for the deployment of enterprise-level applications and those that entail high-value transactions requiring bank-level security and stability.
 The initial use case for Kusama is as a pre-production environment, a “canary network”.
-Building on Kusama first allows teams to test things out in a live, fully decentralized and community-controlled network with real-world conditions and lower stakes in the event of problems or bugs than on Polkadot.
+Building on Kusama first allows teams to test things out in a live, fully decentralized, and community-controlled network with real-world conditions and lower stakes in the event of problems or bugs than on Polkadot.